Wanda Jackson Country!

-Background and content
+Background and recording

 Wanda Jackson recorded a series of Rockabilly selections for Capitol Records in the 1950s, with songs like "Fujiyama Mama" and "Let's Have a Party".
 She made the transition back into Country music with two top ten songs in 1961.
 During the remainder of the decade, she became more identified with the Country market, having further hit singles with "The Box It Came In" and "Tears Will Be the Chaser for Your Wine".
 Wanda Jackson Country! was among the studio albums Jackson cut for the Country audience.
 It was recorded between 1967 and 1969 at the Columbia Studio in Nashville, Tennessee.
 The sessions were produced by Kelso Herston, Ken Nelson and George Richey.
 It was her first album to include production credits by George Richey.
 In her autobiography, Jackson writes her dis-taste for Richey's production work on these sessions: "He wasn't making any suggestions, paying me any attention, or giving me any feedback.
 That just made me mad."

+Content

 Wanda Jackson Country! consisted of ten tracks.
 The album included a mixture of original and cover tunes.
 Among its original tunes was "The Pain of It All", "Everything's Leaving", "Two Separate Bar Stools" and "My Big Iron Skillet".
 The latter recording was co-written by a friend of Jackson's husband who pitched the song to her.
-Cover recordings for the album included Tammy Wynette's "Your Good Girl's Gonna Go Bad" and Charley Pride's "Just Between You and Me".
+Cover recordings for the album included "Your Good Girl's Gonna Go Bad" and "Just Between You and Me".
 Also featured on the project is an answer song to Glen Campbell's "By the Time I Get to Phoenix".
 Jackson's husband re-worked the lyrics, along with Melvin Nash, which became "By the Time You Get to Phoenix".